zebrunner/legacy-documentation/docs/guide/dashboards.md

 1. Navigate to the side menu and click the **“Dashboards”** icon ![Dashboards](https://github.com/zebrunner/documentation/blob/master/docs/assets/images/dashboards_icon.png?raw=true).
 Choose the necessary dashboard.
 2. Click ![Edit Dashboard](https://github.com/zebrunner/documentation/blob/master/docs/assets/images/edit_dashboard_icon.png?raw=true) in the upper-right corner of the window.
 3. The **“Edit Dashboard”** popup will appear.
-4. Make the necessary changes to the dashboard (except for General): edit the name of the dashboard; make the dashboard visible or hidden by clicking the **“Hidden”** switch (only if you have the **“View hidden dashboards”** permission).
+4. Make the necessary changes to the dashboard (except for General): edit the name of the dashboard; make the dashboard visible or hidden by clicking the **“Hidden”** switch (only if you have the **“View hidden dashboards”** permission)(read more [here](https://zebrunner.github.io/documentation/guide/dashboards/#hidden-dashboards)).
 5. Click **“Save”**.

 The dashboard will be displayed with updates.